RHReynolds/LBD-seq-bulk-analyses/README.md

 # Code contents

-All `.Rmd` can be viewed as interactive `.htmls` here: <https://rhreynolds.github.io/LBD-seq-bulk-analyses/>.
+All `.Rmd`s can be viewed as interactive `.html`s here: <https://rhreynolds.github.io/LBD-seq-bulk-analyses/>.

 Within this repository you will otherwise find: